course banner image

 • William Strunk, Jr., and E.B.
 White, The Elements of Style

-• Lynne Trusse, Eats Shoots & Leaves
+• Lynne Trusse, Eats, Shoots & Leaves

 Class format

 This course is hands-on.
 In the classroom and in the lab we will attempt to simulate a newsroom environment.
 Students will gather information, check facts, develop sources, use news judgment and write on deadline.
 We will have lots of small assignments, such as quizzes, in-class exercises and activities, and practice with elements of story development and publishing.
-In terms of content, we will generally follow the organization of the textbook, Writing & Editing for Digital Media, 3rd edition.
+In terms of content, we will generally follow the organization of the textbook, Writing & Editing for Digital Media, 6th edition.

 Policies

-Attendance: Be here every day on time, just as you would for a job, surgery or even a haircut.
+Attendance: Be on time, just as you would for a job, surgery, or even a haircut.
 Everyone gets one unexcused absence or late arrival, maybe two, with no questions asked.
 Stuff happens.
-After that, unexcused and/or unexplained absences (and/or lateness) will result in point deductions from the "professionalism and participation" portion of your grade.
-What is excused is at the instructor's discretion, so you are best served by discussing situations and extraordinary circumstances prior to class whenever possible.
-Chronic tardiness and/or absenteeism will result in whole letter grade deductions for the course, with “chronic” defined as five or more (latenesses and/or absences).
-If a student misses six or more class and/or lab sessions, that student might be administratively dropped from the course.
-An absence for medical reasons with documentation does not count toward this threshold.
+After that, unexcused and/or unexplained absences and/or lateness will result in point deductions from the "professionalism and participation" portion of your grade -- one point for each unexcused absence and/or late arrival.
+And late is late – one minute or ten minutes.
+It’s binary.
+What is excused is at the instructor's discretion, so you are best served discussing situations and extraordinary circumstances prior to class whenever possible.
+Medical attention typically is excused.
+Weddings, family reunions, vacations, job interviews, grad school visits, Winshape retreats, your roommate’s birthday?
+These are NOT typically excused.
+Save your free passes for these non-academic excursions.

 Assignment rules